icglue/stimc/README.md

 In stimc++ it is possible to wrap this into one or more objects of custom cleanup classes inheriting `stimcxx::thread_cleanup` which is created within the thread via `new` and performs cleanup tasks in its destructor.
-The creation via new is important, as the object must also remain in case the thread function returns and will be destroyed via `delete` in the cleanup process.
+The creation via `new` is important, as the object must also remain in case the thread function returns and will be destroyed via `delete` in the cleanup process.
-The object must be created within the thread it should cleanup as it will be called when the respective thread is deleted.
+The object must be created within the thread it should cleanup as it will be called when the creating thread is deleted.
 Furthermore it is necessary to cover all possible scenarios where the cleanup could happen, which is typically whenever the thread is destroyed while suspended (waiting, which might also happen in a function calling a wait function) or when the thread function returns.